Powered by

 mandi landslide

 According to geology expert Prof. Virender Singh, the destruction of hill slopes can be traced back to the cutting of roads on the foothills.
-Moreover, the expansion of roads, mining activities, tunneling, and hydropower projects have been identified as the key factors contributing to these frequent landslides.
+Moreover, the expansion of roads, mining activities, tunnelling, and hydropower projects have been identified as the key factors contributing to these frequent landslides.

 Mandi tops in landslide susceptibility